natcap/natural-capital-footprint-impact/README.md

 - `total_assets`: Total number of assets belonging to each company
 - `total_area`: Total area of asset footprints belonging to each company
 - `total_flagged`: Number of assets flagged (receiving a 1) for criteria 2.d in section (4) above
 - `percent_total_flagged`: Percent of assets flagged in any category

+Again, the units for the `<es_id>_adj_sum` and `<es_id>_mean` values will vary depending on the service.
+If you are using the default/provided services, see the introduction in this Readme for a description of these services and their units.

 ### CSV and point vector
 **Point mode** produces a CSV and a point vector in geopackage (.gpkg) format.
 Both contain the same data.
 These are copies of the input data with additional columns added.
 There is one column added for each ecosystem service.
 This column contains the ecosystem service value at each point, or `NULL` if there is no data available at that location.